Moduli of Admissible Pairs for Arbitrary Dimension, I: Resolution: The Sheaves-to-Pairs transformation (the standard resolution)

-If $S$ is a surface, $T$ an algebraic scheme of finite type and $\E$ is a flat family of coherent torsion-free sheaves on $S$ over the base $T$ then the homological dimension of $\E$ as an $\OO_{T\times S}$-module is not greater then~1.
-In our case $S$ has the bigger dimension and we have to work with a locally free resolution of the higher length.
+Let $T$ be an arbitrary (possibly non-reduced) $k$-scheme of finite type.
+Assume that its reduction $T_{red}$ is irreducible.
+If $S$ is a surface and $\E$ is a family of coherent torsion-free sheaves on $S$ over the base $T$ then the homological dimension of $\E$ as an $\OO_{T\times S}$-module is not greater then~1.
+In our case $S$ has the higher dimension and we have to work with a locally free resolution of the higher length.
 Set $\Sigma=T\times S$.
 Start with a shortest locally free resolution of the family of sheaves $\E$ and cut the corresponding exact $\OO_{\Sigma}$-sequence of length $\ell$ with locally free $\OO_{\Sigma}$-modules $\widehat E_\ell, \dots \widehat E_0$ into triples:

 Here $W_\ell=\widehat E_\ell$, $W_1=\ker(\widehat E_0 \to \E)$ and $W_i=\ker(\widehat E_{i-1} \to \widehat E_{i-2})=\coker (\widehat E_{i+1}\to \widehat E_i)$ for $i=2,\dots, \ell-1.$ Also we keep in mind that all the sheaves $W_i$ except $W_\ell$ are not locally free (otherwise the resolution can be shorter).
 Since $S$ is assumed to be regular, $E$ possesses a locally free resolution of length not greater then $\dim S$.